Eli Chesen

-Eli Sagan Chesen, M.D. (born 1944) is a U.S. psychiatrist, author and artist.
+Eli Sagan Chesen (born May 18, 1944, died October 25, 2023) was a U.S. psychiatrist, author and artist.

-Chesen grew up in Sioux City, IA, and has lived his life crisscrossing vocational and avocational boundaries.
-His diverse life experience has included his having practiced medicine and having plotted out, for David Frost, the interview strategy for the original Nixon/Frost Interviews.
+Chesen grew up in Sioux City, IA, and lived his life crisscrossing vocational and avocational boundaries.
+His diverse life experience included his having practiced medicine and having plotted out, for David Frost, the interview strategy for the original Nixon/Frost Interviews.

 Psychiatry

 Chesen has practiced medicine for 40 years, specializing in pharmacological psychiatry.
 He currently practices psychiatry in Lincoln, Nebraska.

 Art

 Chesen started painting 50 years ago, when he was 15.

 His knowledge of chemistry, physiology and physics infiltrate his creative activities.

 Chesen's art work is schematic, figurative, deconstructive, technological, modernist and abstract.

 He sometimes attaches electronic or hardware objects, such as water faucets, to his oils as with "Duchamp Meets Home Depot", an homage to Marcel Duchamp’s sea changing work with plumbing art.

 He won the first of two juried art competitions, in 1971, for his abstract oil, "Hi Fi 1964".

 In some of his most recent work, Chesen has taken 1953 Buick automobile hoods and 'deconstructed' them into stunning pieces of original sculpture.